Use Board Templates

 Tip

-Honeycomb automatically creates the required fields for the Activity Log Board templates when it generates Activity Log events.
+Honeycomb automatically creates the required fields for the Activity Log Board Templates when it generates Activity Log events.

-The Activity Log Security Board template includes queries that track API Key activity:
+The Activity Log Security Board Template includes queries that track API Key activity:

 Query Name Query Description Required Fields